MitchTODO/iOS-DogClassifier-App/readme.md

 ### Classifying a image

 Image classifying first starts by having the user select a source image.
-The source image is then passed into a private "predictImage" function within the "DogClassifierViewController" (lines 237-272).
-PredictImage function will first crop and resize the image to fit the model (299 x 299) this is done by a UIImage Class extension "Helpers/imageHelper.swift".
-Then the image will be passed into the model.
-Model outputs a dictionary.
-Dictionary keys are the breed name and key values are precent of confidence.
-Values are then sorted from greatest to lowest and filtered by keeping keys greater then zero precent.
-Each item that passes the filter is separated and appended to arrays.
-By reloading the table view the table protocol functions (lines 276-303) will read from the arrays and populate the table.
-By sorting the dictionary the table cells are already sorted with the most likely dog breed at the top.
+The source image is passed into a private "predictImage" function within the "DogClassifierViewController" (lines 237-272).
+PredictImage function crops and resize the image to fit the model through a UIImage Class extension "Helpers/imageHelper.swift".
+By passing the image into the model, a dictionary is returned.
+Dictionary keys as breed name and values as confidence level (%).
+Values are then sorted and filtered from greatest to zero percent.
+Each item passing the filter  populates the table view with highest confidence level dog breed at the top.

 _Note: predictImage is asynchronous with a QoS put in place has model prediction can be cpu intensive_